Services at the LAJC are primarily led by knowledgeable members of the community.

 Shabbat evening services are held every Friday, with a special summer schedule.
 Most often, members lead services and provide refreshments for the post-service celebration or Oneg.
 The current service times are provided in our weekly email: Shabbat Shalom.
 There is generally more English in the Friday night service than in the Saturday morning service.

-We hold Shabbat morning and Torah services about every other Saturday and are led by our Rabbi.
+We hold Shabbat morning and Torah services about every other Saturday.
 Shabbat morning service dates and times are also listed in our Shabbat Shalom newsletter.

-A guide to leading to leading Shabbat evening services is available to help members.
-This guide list common prayers and readings with pages numbers and notes as to traditions special to the LAJC.
+A guide to leading Shabbat evening services is available to help members.
+This guide lists common prayers and readings with pages numbers and notes as to traditions special to the LAJC.

 DR. JACK SCHLACTER